 Some might contend the negative press has a way of catching up with Evander Kane as though it symbolizes the lifestyle he lives.
 The counterpoint to that argument would be how Ondrej Pavelec walked away with barely a scathing remark after blowing a 0.18 BAC upon smashing his car in a May 2012 DUI.

 Do you want to know what the Winnipeg Free Press wrote of Pavelec after he was sentenced with DUI felony charges?
 Apparently the team needs to sit down and discuss the matter upon his return to Winnipeg.
 Not to be outdone, the Winnipeg Sun chimed in with a matter-of-fact piece on the incidents' occurrence.
 Ed.
 Note: Paul Friesen did complete this follow up article, chastising Pavelec's withholding of the truth.
-But the Freep's sports op-ed writer, a man who makes his bread by stringing opinion together as fact, had nothing to say on the matter.

 Are you kidding me!?